GIfatahTH/states_rebuilder/states_rebuilder_package/README.md

 ## Business logic and state injection

->The business logic classes are independent from any external library.
+>Business logic classes are independent from any external library.
 They are independent even from `states_rebuilder` itself.

 The specificity of `states_rebuilder` is that it has practically no boilerplate.
-It has no boilerplate to the point that you do not have to monitor the asynchronous state yourself.
+It has no boilerplate to the point where you do not have to monitor the asynchronous state yourself.
 You do not need to add fields to hold for example `onLoading`, `onLoaded`, `onError` states. `states_rebuilder` automatically manages these asynchronous statuses and exposes the `isIdle`,` isWaiting`, `hasError` and` hasData` getters and `onIdle`, `onWaiting`, `onError` and `onData` hooks for use in the user interface logic.

 >With `states_rebuilder`, you write business logic without bearing in mind how the user interface would interact with it.